oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/tooltip.md

 ## Border

-Change the style of the tooltip by adding a border and changing the color of the background with the `border` property
+Change the style of the tooltip by adding a border and changing the color of the background with the `border` props

 ::: tip
-Now the color property would change the color of the border
+Now the color props would change the color of the border
 :::

 </card>